Skip to content

 collection.commit()

-Commit and durability
+Commit and Durability

 Use these calls explicitly in services:

-collection.checkpoint() # force a durable checkpoint
+collection.checkpoint() # durable checkpoint for critical boundaries

-collection.close() # flush and close this handle
+collection.close() # close this handle

 The practical rule: